 It is quite certain that you will have to deal with a graph in one way or another in the HSC examination.
 A few hints to remember:

-• Plot the points accurately by marking the point with a cross or circle and use a pencil and ruler to draw the line of best fit.
+• Plot the points accurately by marking the point with a cross and use a pencil and ruler to draw the line of best fit.

 • Include scales that are linear and clearly label both axes (with units if applicable).